17. DPDK Test Suite

 [DTS_RERUN] Re-run each test case the specified number of times if a test failure occurs. (default: 0)

 The brackets contain the names of environment variables that set the same thing.
-The minimum DTS needs is a config file and a DPDK tarball or git ref ID.
-You may pass those to DTS using the command line arguments or use the default paths.
+The minimum DTS needs is a config file and a pre-built DPDK or DPDK sources location which can be specified in said config file or on the command line or environment variables.

 17.5.3.
 DTS Results